-Let’s look at how to prepare for and host a great one on one meeting!
+Let’s look at how to prepare for and host a great one-on-one meeting!

 Set Aside Time